 A work-related commitment is defined as one or more of these activities:

 - looking for work

-Voluntary work that does not improve work skills must be undertaken for at least 15 hours a week or 30 hours a fortnight.
+If you are not doing voluntary work that does not improve work skills it must be undertaken for at least 15 hours a week or 30 hours a fortnight.

 Satisfying the Work, Training, Study test in other ways

 You will satisfy the Work, Training, Study test if you are either:

 - on annual leave or long service leave